Greenhouse Sanitation Can Limit Problems with Pests and Pathogens

 These are another direct source for pests and pathogens to reside.
 Make sure all weeds growing both inside and immediately outside the greenhouse are removed upon sight.
 Handpicking is ideal as chemicals could actually damage surrounding plants and soils.

 Tools, Containers and Other Equipment

 Wash tools and equipment with soapy water, as well as sanitizing using products with the ingredients mentioned above.
 This is one of the best ways to eliminate the spread of diseases in the greenhouse.

 Reusing containers for your next crop can be a dangerous proposition as pests and pathogens could be hiding inside.
 It’s recommended to dispose/recycle containers after one growing season to avoid any contamination to the new plant.
 However, if your budget forces you to re-use containers again, make sure they are washed with soapy water, as well as sanitizing using products with the ingredients mentioned above.

 Trash can also harbor pests and pathogens so keep them outside of the greenhouse and make sure any discarded soil or plant material is also removed.
 If trash bins must be stored inside the greenhouse, make sure a tight-fitting lid is available.

 Routine Schedule Cleanings

-In general, a thorough cleaning to sanitize your greenhouse should be done at the end of the growing season and before replanting begins.
-Power washing can get rid of dirt, grime and algae, but sanitizing agents are still necessary to get rid of any residual pests or pathogens.
+In general, thorough cleaning to sanitize your greenhouse should be done at the end of the growing season and before replanting begins.
+Power washing can get rid of dirt, grime, and algae, but sanitizing agents are still necessary to get rid of any residual pests or pathogens.

 After cleaning, close all the vents and doors and allow the greenhouse to sit for a few days, as the hot temperatures inside can also effectively reduce pest populations and pathogen growth.